charles-bernard/ISF_add_ons/README.md

 ## ISF to putative age

-* Given the reference tree, and the species anchored to its leaves (step 5), infer the evolutionary history using the different methodologies implemented by the software "count".
+* Given the reference tree, and the species anchored to its leaves (see ISF to diversity visualisation), infer the evolutionary history using the different methodologies implemented by the software "count".
 This allows to compute several putative age for each family of genes.

 ## ISF with HMM instead of blast